 Facebook Instant Articles work in the same way as Google’s Accelerated Mobile Pages Project, otherwise known as AMP.
 AMP is basically a stripped out version of HTML, making the page extremely lightweight by removing all the complex styling that is within standard mobile web pages.
-The AMP content is then stored in Google’s AMP Cache, which is a proxy-based content delivery network, which they can then delivery to viewers at a lighting fast speed.
+The AMP content is then stored in Google’s AMP Cache, which is a proxy-based content delivery network, which they can then deliver to viewers at a lighting fast speed.

 To find out more about AMP and how it works, visit https://www.ampproject.org.

 Facebook Instant Articles was released shortly after AMP and is basically Facebook’s version of it.
-All the complex HTML elements are stripped out of the page and this scaled down version is saved as a copy on Facebook’s content delivery network.
+All the complex HTML elements are stripped out of the page and this scaled-down version is saved as a copy on Facebook’s content delivery network.
 When someone then shares an article that has an Instant Articles version available, Facebook will deliver that version to the user when using the official Facebook mobile app.
 If the user were viewing on a standard desktop computer, the standard HTML copy of the page would be delivered.

 At the current time of writing, both AMP and Instant Articles are reserved only for article content.
-This means it is not currently possible to have scaled down versions of your main website pages, so is typically used for just blog and news content.
+This means it is not currently possible to have scaled-down versions of your main website pages, so is typically used for just blog and news content.

 Facebook Instant Articles Example

 When browsing through your news feed on Facebook’s mobile app, it is easy to spot whether an article someone is sharing is a standard mobile web page or an Instant Articles page, due to a little lightning bolt icon that is shown under the article title.

 In the below example, taken from the official BBC News Facebook Page, they have shared two different posts; a standard article shown on the left, and an Instant Article shown on the right (denoted by the lightning bolt):